Stage Door Listings

 Guys and Dolls (musical) by Frank Loesser.
 Can a smooth-talking gambler charm a pious Salvation Army missionary?
 Previews from Apr 22, opens May 26, runs to Nov 1.

 Something Rotten! (musical) by Wayne Kirkpatrick & Karey Kirkpatrick.
 In Elizabethan London the Bottom brothers need a hit, but it’s hard when Shakespeare is the competition.
-Preview from May 11, opens May 29, runs to Oct 31.
+Previews from May 11, opens May 29, runs to Oct 31.

 Waiting for Godot (comedy) by Samuel Beckett.
 Two tramps wait in a deserted place for a man who never arrives.
 Previews from May 14, opens May 30, runs to July 31.